-Newborns and infants are sensitive and physically weak, and they should never be left alone around any water body like, pool, fountain or bathtub.
-If left alone, there’s a threat of drowning because a newborn can drown in one or two inches of water.
+Newborns and infants are sensitive and physically weak, and they should never be left alone around any water pool, fountain or bathtub.
+If left alone, there’s a threat of drowning because a newborn can drown in one or two inches of water also.

 Infants do not have enough control over their muscles and neck, which makes it highly risky, to let them stay alone in water.
 A tiny fraction of water can be enough to cover a baby’s mouth and nose, making it difficult for them to breathe.

 Any parent or an adult should always be close enough to the babies all the time, whenever they enjoy their pool time.
 Here are some important safety tips for baby swimming:

 - Always make sure that your child is close to you or is being supervised by an adult all the time.